Volunteering & Service Learning

 - x2VOL Dashboard is where you will Add Hours, Find Opportunities, View Groups & Goals Progress.

 - Students must use x2VOL to get credit for their service learning hours.
+SENIORS must have their hours logged no later than April 19, 2024 to receive credit and get the black service learning cord to wear at graduation.

 Additional Items to Note: